alitaquie/alitaquie/README.md

 ## Hi there 👋

+My name is Ali Taquie, I am an aspriing Software Engineer pursuing a Computer Science degree at UC Santa Cruz!

+Currently, I am an Web Developer Intern at Digital NEST.

+I am interested in learning full-stack development and gaining experiences with new and upcoming technologies.

 <!--
 **alitaquie/alitaquie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.